 A falling garage door can cause serious damage and injury.
 Repairing a door without the right tools and experience can be extremely dangerous.
 One false move could result in serious injury or damage to your property.
 Moreover, even a small door weighing 100 pounds can significantly damage a car when it crashes.
 You may end up needing expensive repairs to fix both the door and the vehicle.
 That is why it is always best to leave this job to the professionals to avoid such accidents.

 Avoid taking a chance at the risks of a broken spring.
 Instead, contact Titan Garage Doors NE immediately if your spring is broken, worn out, or nearing the end of its lifespan.
 We offer various garage door services, including garage door spring replacement.
-Our experienced technicians are available for same-day service to help you get your garage door working again as soon as possible.
+Our licensed technicians are available for same-day service to help you get your garage door working again as soon as possible.
 Contact us today to schedule a service appointment!